giovannicandido/scala-ldap/README.md

       result2.isDefined should beFalse
 ```

-LdapManager class will do operations in ldap, and did I mention that it handles the connection open close in for us?
+LdapManager class will do operations in ldap.
+And did I mention that it handles the connection open close in for us?

 Take a look at `LdapManagerSpec`